sqlxpert/aws-tag-sched-ops/readme.md

 ## Warnings

- * Use other tools or procedures to confirm that intended AWS operations complete successfully.
+ * Use other tools or procedures to verify that scheduled AWS operations complete successfully.
 Verification is beyond the scope of this project.

- * Rebooting is usually necessary to make software updates take effect.
-Nevertheless, a system may stop working after it is rebooted.
-Weigh the benefits of software updates against the risks.
+ * Test your backups!
+No backup is complete until it has been restored successfully.

- * No backup is complete until it has been restored successfully.
-Test your backups!
+ * Weigh the benefits of rebooting against the risks.
+Rebooting is usually necessary to make software updates take effect, but a system may stop working after it is rebooted.

- * Be aware of AWS charges, including but not limited to: the costs of running the AWS Lambda function, storing the output in CloudWatch Logs, and storing images and snapshots; the whole-hour cost when you stop an instance; the cost of storage for stopped instances, as well as detached volumes; and the costs that accumulate when AWS automatically starts an RDS instance that has been stopped for too many days.
+ * Be aware of AWS charges, including but not limited to: the costs of running the AWS Lambda function, storing the output in CloudWatch Logs, and storing images and snapshots; the whole-hour cost when you stop an instance; the continued cost of storage for stopped instances; and the costs that accumulate when AWS automatically starts an RDS instance that has been stopped for too many days.

  * Secure your own AWS environment.
 Test the AWS Lambda function and the IAM policies from end-to-end, to make sure that they work correctly and meet your expectations.
 To help improve this project, please submit [bug reports and feature requests](https://github.com/sqlxpert/aws-tag-sched-ops/issues), as well as proposed [code changes](https://github.com/sqlxpert/aws-tag-sched-ops/pulls).